p-jack/hotlang/ref.md

 ## Methods

-Methods are similar to functions, but begin with a dot:
+Methods are similar to functions, but begin with a dot.
+Methods always need a `this` parameter.
+Unlike other languages, you have to specify it manually, but again you can use the shorthand:

     animal/ {
       .sound(:) string, ""